Some parts of this page may be machine-translated.

 5-1.
 Use of Manual Creation Tools

-As mentioned earlier, formatting manuals is a time-consuming task.
-However, by using manual creation tools, you can utilize pre-prepared templates for manuals.
-Our company also collaborates with vendors of manual creation tools to suggest the use of such tools to our clients.
+As explained earlier, formatting a manual is a time-consuming task.
+However, by utilizing manual creation tools, you can use pre-prepared templates, which leads to more efficient manual creation.
+Our company also collaborates with manual creation tool developers to propose the use of tools that suit our customers' objectives.

 Human Science provides services to support the introduction, operation, and establishment of manual creation tools for such customers.